rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 of the standard library types implement these traits.
 For structs and enums that you define, you’ll need to implement `PartialEq` to assert that values of those types are equal or not equal.
-You’ll need to implement `Debug` to print out the values when the assertion fails.
+You’ll need to implement `Debug` to print the values when the assertion fails.
 Because both traits are derivable traits, as mentioned in Listing 5-12 in Chapter 5, this is usually as straightforward as adding the `#[derive(PartialEq, Debug)]` annotation to your struct or enum definition.
-See Appendix C for more details about these and other derivable traits.
+See Appendix C, “Derivable Traits,” for more details about these and other derivable traits.

 ### Adding Custom Failure Messages

-We can also add a custom message to be printed with the failure message as optional arguments to the `assert!`, `assert_eq!`, and `assert_ne!` macros.
+You can also add a custom message to be printed with the failure message as optional arguments to the `assert!`, `assert_eq!`, and `assert_ne!` macros.
 Any arguments specified after the one required argument to `assert!` or the two required arguments to `assert_eq!` and `assert_ne!` are passed along to the